Blackball, New Zealand: History

 The gold rush in the Moonlight district in 1864–65 heralded the birth of Blackball.
 In November 1865, a gold nugget was found in what was later called Blackball Creek but it was not until 1866 that gold in payable quantities was found in upper Blackball Creek.
 At the time, this area was known as Garden Gully but as gold continued to be found, it became known as Croesus.

 Blackball was founded in 1893 following the establishment of a nearby mine.
 The town was named after the Black Ball Shipping Line, which leased land in the area to mine for coal.

 As the number of gold miners continued to increase, the difficulties of supplying them with food multiplied.
 The Plateau (later to be known as Blackball) was used as an over-night stop in the two-day journey from Greymouth.
 Huts and small store sheds gradually formed a small township which became known as Blackball.

-Blackball Workingmen's Club is one of the few old community organisations left in the town.
-Both the Oddfellows Lodge and the Buffaloes Lodge closed long ago.
-In its heyday Blackball had a Lodge of the Oddfellows Order.
-The Oddfellows Lodge played a major role in community life offering financial aid and self-improvement in the age before TV and State Social Security.
-The Oddfellows Hall was a major centre of community activity and social life.

 The Blackball lodge of the United Ancient Order of Druids was formed originally in 1906 and like most other organisations of its day has ceased to exist in Blackball.